KUTuaNithid/artificial_intelligence/README.md

 1. Make a copy of RNN.
 1. Update the state of neuron 1 by 1 for each copy.
 1. Collect the state of each copy.
-1. Repeatdly update until the major copies stop to change their state.
+1. Repeatedly update until the major copies stop to change their state.

 #### **Constant Parameters**
 | Input(x) | weight(w) | # of Trials | # of Copies |